DeMars-DMC/DeMars-DMC/docs/using-demars.md

 interval.
 In the former case, blocks will be created when there are new transactions or when the AppHash changes.

-To configure Tendermint to not produce empty blocks unless there are transactions or the app hash changes, run Tendermint with this additional flag:
+To configure Demars-DMC to not produce empty blocks unless there are transactions or the app hash changes, run Demars-DMC with this additional flag:

-    tendermint node --consensus.create_empty_blocks=false
+    Demars-DMC node --consensus.create_empty_blocks=false

 or set the configuration via the `config.toml` file: